automl/amltk/docs/guides/tasks.md

           self.best_count_seed = None
     ```

-    1. We inherit from the [`Task`][byop.scheduling.Task] class.
+    1. We inherit from the [`Task`][amltk.scheduling.Task] class.
     2. We make the `LONGEST_RUN` event an attribute of the `SeedTask` class for easy access.

 === "With types"

     ```python hl_lines="3 5 9"
-    from byop.scheduling import Task, Event
+    from amltk.scheduling import Task, Event

     class SeedTask(Task[[int], tuple[int, int]]):  # (1)!